Patterns of Déjà Vu

 An Interview with Felix Eddy

-Felix Eddy speaks of capturing déjà vu moments, and she explains the interesting background patterns which are a frequent element of her paintings.
+Felix Eddy speaks of capturing déjà vu moments, and she explains the interesting background patterns that are a frequent element of her paintings.
 Her passion is realism, and she discusses her struggle with the emphasis on abstraction and deep meaning that she encountered from some university art teachers. — Editor

 What themes do you pursue in your artwork?